WheeledParasite/AP_Physics_Extra_Credit/README.md

 ![](demo.gif)

 This is the code that I used for an extra credit assignment I worked on for my AP Physics class at HBHS.
-Its made of 1000 3D rigid bodies textured as boxes.
+Its made of 1001 3D rigid bodies.
+1000 of them are textured as wooden crates, and box number 1001 has my face textured on it (for fun).

 # Design

 So my AP Physics teacher assigned an extra credit assignment to do a flip book related to physics.
 I don't have any artistic ability, so I decided to use the game engine [Godot](https://https://godotengine.org/) and set up a physics related scene.
-This scene consists of 1000 rigid bodies stacked up in a tower formation and uses the Bullet Physics engine to simulate physics.
+This scene consists of 1001 rigid bodies stacked up in a tower formation and uses the Bullet Physics engine to simulate physics.
 To start the scene, I roll a granite ball toward the tower, which causes it to collapse.

 **press the spacebar to launch the marble**